The Church of Jesus – Offices, Duties and Organization

 14 If anyone does not obey what we say in this letter…15warn him as a brother.
 (2Thess 3:14‑15 ESV)

-In these two verses, the Greek verb “nouthetéō” was used again.
-This time, it is not translated with “to admonish,” but with “to warn.”
-Admonishing and warning are therefore also duties for all believers.
+In these verses, the Greek verb “nouthetéō” was used again.
+This time, it is not translated with “to admonish,” but with “to instruct” or “to warn.”
+Admonishing, instructing and warning are therefore also duties for all believers.

 In the days of Moses, God was already commanding the people of Israel: